-In Hong Kong and Mainland China, CKI's portfolio recorded profit contribution of HK\$117 million, down by 47%.
-This resulted from low traffic volume for the toll road operations and weak performance of the cement businesses.
+In Hong Kong and Mainland China, CKI's portfolio recorded profit contribution of HK\$102 million, a decline of 13%.
+This was due to weak traffic volume for the toll road operations and lower volumes recorded by the cement businesses in Hong Kong.

-SOLID FINANCIAL FOUNDATION PLATFORM
+FINANCIAL PLATFORM FURTHER BOLSTERED

-The Group's financial position continues to be strong, with cash on hand of HK\$9.6 billion and net debt to net total capital ratio of 12.9% as at 30th June, 2022.
+The Group's financial position continued to be strong, with cash on hand of HK\$12 billion and net debt to net total capital ratio of 9% as at 30th June, 2023.
+This solid foundation provides CKI with ample capacity to explore new growth opportunities and face any upcoming challenges.